Divorced Parents: Spring Break Challenges During the COVID-19 Pandemic

 When faced with defining spring break, a divorced parent should first look to the plain language of their parenting agreement or custody order.
 In some cases, the language will define the period of the “break” with reference to specific dates on the calendar, or at least days of the week.
 If that is the case, such plain language will govern.

-However, the majority of parenting agreements and custody orders do not reference specifics because most school districts in the U.S. vary their dates for spring break each year.
-This means that you and your ex-spouse are going to have to find another way to resolve any disputes about how long your kids will stay at the ex’s home.
-You should always consider what is reasonable and in the child’s best interest, though defining those terms in the context of your own disagreement may prove to be a challenge, especially if you are dealing with an angry or unreasonable ex.
+However, most parenting agreements and custody orders do not reference specifics because most school districts in the U.S. vary their dates for spring break each year.
+This means that you and your ex-spouse need to find another wayd to resolve any disputes about how long your kids will stay at the ex’s home.
+You should always consider what is reasonable and in the child’s best interest.
+We realize that this may be one of those situations where this notion is “easier said than done, especially if your relationship is high-conflict and you are dealing with an angry or unreasonable ex-spouse.

 So, if you are one of the folks in this situation – and there are likely many thousands of divorced couples like you – where do you turn?
 The good news is that you do have some options.